seth127/wikitdm/README.md

 # wikitdm
 a Python library for wiki-weighted TF-IDF and keyword analysis

+The purpose of this library is be able to extract the "important" keywords from documents, or to construct a Term Frequency-Inverse Document Frequency (TF-IDF) matrix with scores that reflect this notion of "importance."
+We are using the term "important" to mean the sense that those words are uniquely prevelant in a certain document, as compared to in general language use.

+The more conventional TF-IDF weights words by the frequency that they appear in documents *in the corpus being analyzed*, however in many cases this is not ideal.
+For example, this was conceived while analyzing religious texts and attempting to find the words which were most relevant to a particular tradition's religious discourse.
+In this case, those words would be in *a lot* of the documents in *our corpus* and therefore would be considered "common words" and weighted down accordingly.
+However, these words are rare in general language usage.

+This is solved by using Wikipedia as the IDF portion of the calculation.
+The entire dump of all of Wikipedia was downloaded (in February of 2016), and filtered to only articles containing at least 35,000 characters (in order to trim the corpus to a more manageable size, and to get rid of re-directs and disambiguations, etc.).
+This was then converted in a long, thin matrix with every term (stemmed and lower-cased) found in the corpus, and an IDF score indicating how many articles that term appeared in.
+Thus Wikipedia stands in as a proxy for "general usage" of English.

+By using this number of the TF-IDF calculation, you are weighting words based on their prevalance in the document, scaled by their prevalance in Wikipedia.
+In our experience, this gives a very useful measure of which words are uniquely important to each document.

 # Python version
 To run in Python 2.* use `import wikitdm2`